-- If the 3300 controller has one compression DSP module, the maximum number of compression sessions is 32.
+- If the MiVoice Business Appliance controller has one compression DSP module, the maximum number of compression sessions is 32.
 If the controller has two compression DSP modules, the maximum number of compression sessions is 64. - If the 3300 controller has DSP-II fitted, this is capable of up to 64 compression sessions per module. - The EX controller can support up to 28 compression sessions on the EX DSP module.
 Each EX PRI module can support compression on its digital link without an additional DSP card. - All server variants require compression channels within the media server to support internal devices.
 The number of channels available is determined by the processor speed and number of cores.
-Refer to the Configuration Tables for limits on different platform sizes. - No more than 999 compression zones are possible from a single MiVoice Business/ ICP system. - E2T compression is used primarily to deal with TDM devices such as ONS phones or PSTN connections. - The CX-II, MXe-III and EXcan only terminate calls with G.711 or with G.729 compression CODECs.
-Termination of G.722.1 connections is not provided, although the 3300ICP will handle through negation of the G.722.1 connection between end devices.
+Refer to the Configuration Tables for limits on different platform sizes. - No more than 999 compression zones are possible from a single MiVoice Business/ICP system. - E2T compression is used primarily to deal with TDM devices such as ONS phones or PSTN connections. - The CX-II, MXe-III and EX can only terminate calls with G.711 or with G.729 compression CODECs.
+Termination of CODECs such as G.722.1 and OPUS connections is not provided, although the 3300ICP will handle through negation of the G.722.1 and OPUS connections between end devices.

-InternalMiVoice Business devices and compression
+Internal MiVoice Business devices and compression